Amy Krauss: Career

 Krause exhibited extensively from 1907 – 1915 including at the Royal Academy, Walker Art Gallery, the New English Art Club and the Royal Institute of Oil Painters.
-Krauss returned to Bristol at the outbreak of the First World War and worked as a draftswoman for the British and Colonial Aeroplane Company and from 1915 -1918 was their Principle Women's Welfare Officer.
+Krauss returned to Bristol at the outbreak of the First World War and worked as a draughtswoman for the British and Colonial Aeroplane Company and from 1915 -1918 was their principal women's welfare officer.
 In September 1915 Krauss joined Hodgkins’ sketching class in St Ives in September 1915.
-After this the main focus of her work shifted to pottery firstly working for Fishley Holland Pottery, Devon, and going on to share a studio with Sibley Pottery, Sandford, near Wareham, Dorset.
+After this the main focus of her work shifted to pottery, firstly working for Fishley Holland Pottery, Devon, and going on to share a studio with Sibley Pottery, Sandford, near Wareham, Dorset.
 In 1923 she was commissioned to paint a picture for Queen Mary's Dolls' House at Windsor Castle.
-The resultant work a watercolour Trees and Cottages is in the library of the doll's house along with works by other including Paul Nash The same year she was again painting with Hodgkins this time at Burford where she set up a small shop to sell her work.
+The resultant work a watercolour Trees and Cottages is in the library of the dolls' house along with works by others including Paul Nash The same year she was again painting with Hodgkins this time at Burford where she set up a small shop to sell her work.
 After this proved successful that summer she returned to Dorset and set a studio in a barn on West Street, Corfe Castle.
 The Lefevre Galleries in London held Krauss’ first major pottery exhibition in 1925.
 Krauss also taught pottery and gave lessons to Don Potter prior to him taking up a post teaching sculpture and pottery at Bryanston School in 1940.
-Hodgkins was a regular visitor Corfe Castle staying with Krauss at her at her home, Redlane Cottage and Krauss would accompany her on the opening of her exhibitions in London.
+Hodgkins was a regular visitor to Corfe Castle staying with Krauss at her at her home, Redlane Cottage and Krauss would accompany her on the opening of her exhibitions in London.
 In August 1941 looked after Hodgkins there whilst she was recuperating after an operation.
-After Hodgkins death in 1947 Krauss boxed up the possessions from her studio and arranged for her ashes to be returned to New Zealand.
+After Hodgkins' death in 1947 Krauss boxed up the possessions from her studio and arranged for her ashes to be returned to New Zealand.